drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 The hourly varying electrical power output and short current density of the model are presented in figure 11.
 The highest power output and short circuit current was obtained for the base fluid, and the smallest value was for the 500 ppm sample solution.
-The result clearly shows the increase in loading concentration of nanoparticle decreases the electrical power output and short circuit.
-The peak value of electric power for the sample A , B, C, D, E, and F are 183.81 w/m^2^, 167.14 w/m^2^, 129.57 w/m^2^, 108.34 w/m^2^, 106.67 w/m^2^ , 29.47 w/m^2^, respectively.
+The result clearly shows that the increase in loading concentration of nanoparticles decreases the electrical power output and short circuit current.
+The peak value of electric power for the samples A , B, C, D, E, and F are 183.81 w/m^2^, 167.14 w/m^2^, 129.57 w/m^2^, 108.34 w/m^2^, 106.67 w/m^2^ , 29.47 w/m^2^, respectively.